snapADDY/databank/README.md

 $ pip install databank
 ```

-Adapters are not included.
-To work with a PostgreSQL database for example, you have to install `psycopg2` as well:
+**Adapters are not included.** To work with PostgreSQL for example, you have to install `psycopg2` as well:

 ```
 $ pip install psycopg2